 To achieve the 10mm clearance I needed for the base driver and have the slimmest frame possible I built up the desired profile from pieces of beading which had to be glued together.
 Then the frames were put together carefully squaring each corner.
 With the frames assembled I glued in the steel mesh with epoxy.

-For my fixings I found some small neodymium magnets and metal dowel markers which paired perfectly.
+To fix the grills I found some small neodymium magnets and metal dowel markers which paired perfectly.
 With the frames clamped tightly and compressed to prevent splitting I drilled the holes for the dowel markers in the corners with a Brad Point Bit.

 Then I sealed the frames with the brush-on sealer and gave them a couple of coats of matt black with a light sand to finish.

 I purchased grill cloth and glue from Queensland Speaker Repairs and carefully followed the instructions to fix it.
 Finally I glued the dowel markers in the corners.
 I positioned the grills on the front panels and pressed them down.
-The dowel marker points marked where I had to drill the holes to flush mount the magnets.
+The dowel marker points marked the baffle where I had to drill the holes to flush mount the magnets.
 I drilled the holes in the front panels with a Brad Point Bit to ensure precise holes and glued the magnets in with Gorilla Grip.
-I marked each frame and speaker so I'd know which way up the frames went and which was fitted to which speaker.
+I marked each frame and speaker so I'd know which way up the frames went and which was fitted to which speaker baffle.

 Step 7: Cabinet Finishing - Painting Front Baffles